Adequate Standard of Living

 Other rights, like the right to education, health and adequate housing, are also affected by poverty.

 The Commission promotes respect for economic, social and cultural rights as a way of tackling poverty in Scotland and wants to see these rights incorporated into Scotland's domestic laws.
-We also work with a group of people with lived experience of poverty, who act as a Reference Group on the right to an adequate standard of living.

 For more information: